 Add request body

 Adding a request body lets you send data from your Airtable base to other platforms.
-You can use table values or variables anywhere in the request body.
+You can , , and even attachment files in the request body.

 The supported body types are:

 Typically, you want to add a request body when the request method is POST, PATCH or PUT.
-Check the API documentation to understand what type of body to use.
+Check the API documentation to understand what body type to use.

 Enter some JSON into the input.
-You can check your JSON is valid using this tool.
+You can check your JSON is valid using .

 Enter a key and value in the inputs.